turkoid/Injector/README.md

   * `-d | --delay`

     Specifies the delay, in milliseconds, after the process has started before the injection process starts (Default: `5000`)

+  * `--wait-for-dlls`

+    DLLs that should be loaded before attempting to inject.
+Multiple DLLs should be separated by space.
+Full paths can be used or config keys (see below)

   * `-m | --multi-dll-delay`